 Hearing loss is an extremely common medical condition, progressing in incidence and severity with age.
-The affected population is also vast, varying between neonates to elderly patients and is nearly omnipresent in the 70+ age group.
-The diagnosis and management require a multi-disciplinary team that includes the general practitioner, otolaryngologist, speech therapist, audiologist, and social worker.
-To correctly address hearing loss, understanding the nature of hearing loss, and the equipment that is needed to improve auditory reception is crucial.
+The affected population is also vast, varying between neonates to elderly patients, and is nearly omnipresent in the 70+ age group.
+The diagnosis and management require an interprofessional team that includes the general practitioner, otolaryngologist, speech therapist, audiologist, and social worker.
+To correctly address hearing loss, understanding the nature of hearing loss and the equipment that is needed to improve auditory reception is crucial.
 In terms of children’s hearing loss, pediatricians need to be integrated into their care to ensure normal hearing and language development of the child.

-Normal hearing function involves sound waves arriving at the auricle, passing through the external auditory canal (EAC), causing a vibration of the tympanic membrane .
-Vibration then gets transmitted via the ossicles (malleus, incus, stapes) to the cochlea.
+Normal hearing function involves sound waves arriving at the auricle, passing through the external auditory canal (EAC), causing a vibration of the tympanic membrane.
+Vibration is then transmitted via the ossicles (malleus, incus, stapes) to the cochlea.
 Subsequently, hair cells inside the cochlea stimulate the eighth cranial nerve that transfers the stimuli to the brain.
-Processing of crude sounds occurs in the higher cortices of the brain and this includes the comprehension of language.
+Processing of crude sounds occurs in the higher cortices of the brain, and this includes the comprehension of language.